-- Pick a weight that is reasonably challenging for you.
+- Pick a weight that is a reasonable challenge for you.

-- After a brief warm up, lift that weight as many times as you can.
+- After a brief warm up, remembering to stretch, lift that weight as many times as you can.

 - When you reach muscular failure (the point when your working muscle is fully fatigued to the extent that it can no longer complete another repetition of a movement), slowly lower the weight.

 - Type the weight into the calculator, in the box that matches the number of reps you accomplished.

 - Read your one rep max from the top.